Euclidean vector: Euclidean and affine vectors

 In the geometrical and physical settings, it is sometimes possible to associate, in a natural way, a length or magnitude and a direction to vectors.
 In addition, the notion of direction is strictly associated with the notion of an angle between two vectors.
 If the dot product of two vectors is defined—a scalar-valued product of two vectors—then it is also possible to define a length; the dot product gives a convenient algebraic characterization of both angle (a function of the dot product between any two non-zero vectors) and length (the square root of the dot product of a vector by itself).
 In three dimensions, it is further possible to define the cross product, which supplies an algebraic characterization of the area and orientation in space of the parallelogram defined by two vectors (used as sides of the parallelogram).
-In any dimension (and, in particular, higher dimensions), it's possible to define the exterior product, which (among other things) supplies an algebraic characterization of the area and orientation in space of the n-dimensional parallelotope defined by n vectors.
+In any dimension (and, in particular, higher dimensions), it is possible to define the exterior product, which (among other things) supplies an algebraic characterization of the area and orientation in space of the n-dimensional parallelotope defined by n vectors.

 In a pseudo-Euclidean space, a vector's squared length can be positive, negative, or zero.
 An important example is Minkowski space (which is important to our understanding of special relativity).

 However, it is not always possible or desirable to define the length of a vector.
 This more general type of spatial vector is the subject of vector spaces (for free vectors) and affine spaces (for bound vectors, as each represented by an ordered pair of "points").
 One physical example comes from thermodynamics, where many quantities of interest can be considered vectors in a space with no notion of length or angle.